-Eat the rainbow!
+- Eat the rainbow!
 Eating a wide variety of fruits and vegetables will ensure your child is getting the vitamins and nutrients they need.
-Encourage your child to pick out different colored produce and create the colors of the rainbow on their plate with the fruits and vegetables.
+Encourage your child to pick out different colored produce and create the colors of the rainbow on your plate with the fruits and vegetables.

-Introduce a fruit or vegetable of the week.
+- Introduce a fruit or vegetable of the week.
 MyPlate focuses on incorporating more fruits and vegetables into each meal.
 Get your child interested by featuring a new fruit or vegetable each week!
-Look up recipes with your child that utilize the feature of the week and try to see how many new ways you can eat it.
-Don’t give up if your child doesn’t like it the first time - studies have shown that it can take up to 15 times before they change their mind!
+Look up recipes with your child that utilizes the feature of the week and try to see how many new ways you can eat it.
+And if your child doesn’t like it, don’t give up!
+Even if your child doesn’t like it the first time, studies have shown that it can take up to 15 times before they change their mind!

-Try some fun activities on www.choosemyplate.gov.
-The USDA has created this kid-friendly website featuring MyPlate, containing fun activities, videos and recipes to help your family learn about nutrition.
-The site has great daily tips, meal plans and other resources to help you raise healthy eaters.
-Also, since daily physical activity is just as important to a healthy lifestyle as what we put in our bodies, you’ll also find recommendations on physical activities that will get your family moving!
+- Try some fun activities on www.choosemyplate.gov.
+The USDA has created a kid-friendly website featuring MyPlate, which contains numerous fun activities, videos and recipes to help your family learn about nutrition.
+There are also great daily tips, meal plans and other resources to help you raise healthy eaters.
+Don’t forget—daily physical activity is just as important to a healthy lifestyle as what we put in our bodies.
+On the website, you’ll also find recommendations on physical activities that will get your family moving!